oblq/Navigator/README.md

 }
 ```

-Empty the view hierarchy cache:
+Navigator cache the view hierarchy to be faster, you can empty it if needed:
 ```swift
 Navigator.purgeCache()
 ```